The following tools and templates may assist with your event planning.

 Event management plan

 - An event management plan describes all the issues that you’ve addressed in planning the event.
 Event management plans must address public liability, risk management, traffic management, community safety and security, first aid, electrical safety, gas safety, environmental management, amenities, temporary structures, service of food or liquor, amusement operator requirements and signage/advertising.
+Use the Event management plan template for small events under 500 people or Event management template for large events over 500 people.

 Event planning checklist